-With our purpose built new hospital we have a dedicated sterile operating theatre for all our sterile surgeries.
+With our purpose built Vet hospital we have a dedicated sterile operating theatre for all our sterile surgeries.
 Our up to date Anaesthetic machines are equipped with Respiratory, Pulse, Oxygen and Blood pressure monitors just as you would see in any Human operating theatre.

 We have trained Veterinary anaesthetist nurses to monitor your dog during all surgeries and recovery afterwards in the recovery and intensive care area.
 In this theatre we perform operations such as desexing, cesareans, tumour removal, lumpectomies, orthopedic, soft tissue, intestinal and organ surgery.

 Our high standards of care means it is mandatory for all surgical patients to have intravenous fluid therapy using an infusion pump and pain relief using a multidrug protocol.
 Pain relief is an important part of post operation recovery.

 We have a separate large triage and treatment room complete with anaesthetic machine and a full range of monitors for treaige in an emergency as well as all minor procedures such as grass seed removal from ears, stitch ups or abscess draining etc We also have a “wet” treatment table connected with water and flushing equipment for messy things such as enemas.

 Dr Ambrose has an interest in chemotherapy and having done further study on chemotherapy, we have been offering chemotherapy at the clinic for a number of years now.
 He has had a lot of success with its use.
 Every patient’s course is tailored to their individual needs this may be Curative, Metronomic (small doses to slow or stop tumour growth or disease progression) or palliative.